|

 Thus far, we can make these points.

-- The fundamental elements of the Quality Model maintain that businesses
+- The basic principles of the Quality Model maintain that businesses succeed

-succeed to the degree that they understand their customers' real requirements
+to the degree that they understand their customers' real requirements and

-and satisfy them.
+and in the future.
 To achieve this end, businesses must fully involve their

 people in applying problem-solving methods to continuously improve both their

-understanding of their customers and their methods and results in satisfying
+understanding of their customers and their methods and results in delivering

 Quality's Progeny: Lean and